 A note about SA’s crime statistics

 On the day of their release, these statistics were already at least six months out of date.
-That means that the current crime situation, particularly at local level, could be very different to that described by these statistics.
+That means that the current crime situation, particularly at the local level, could be very different from that described by these statistics.
 For a guide on how to interpret crime statistics see the Africa Check Factsheet.
-For more factsheets, infographics, interactive maps, analysis and graphics on crime visit the Institute for Security Studies’ Crime Hub.
+For more factsheets, infographics, interactive maps, analysis, and graphics on crime visit the Institute for Security Studies’ Crime Hub.

 Murder has increased

 Murder is an important crime to monitor because, unlike other crimes, the number reported is probably close to the actual number committed.
 The murder rate is one indicator of a country’s stability – the higher it is, the less stable a country is likely to be.

 Murder is defined in South African law as the unlawful and intentional killing of another human being.